-The current and voltage, that the energy supplier companies delivered to our homes, offices, shops, etc., is alternating current.
-But the electronic devices that we have in these places use direct current.
-Then, the alternating current (AC) should become direct current (DC).
+The current and voltage, that the energy supplier companies deliver to our homes, offices, shops, etc., is alternating current (AC).
+But the electronic devices that we have on these places use direct current (DC) .
+Then, the alternating current (AC) should be converted to direct current (DC).

-During the positive half cycle, the diode is forward biased, allowing current to flow through it.
+During each “positive” half cycle of the AC sine wave, the diode is forward biased, allowing current to flow through it.
 See the graph.
 If the diode is considered ideal, it behaves like a short circuit.
 Then all the transformer voltage secondary winding goes directly to the load resistor.

-During the negative half cycle, the current supplied by the transformer secondary winding will attempt to flow in the opposite direction to the diode arrow (the diode is reverse biased).
-If the diode is considered ideal, it will behave as an open circuit and no current flows.
+During each “negative” half cycle of the AC sinusoidal input waveform, the diode is reverse biased, the current supplied by the transformer secondary winding will attempt to flow in the opposite direction to the diode arrow (the diode is reverse biased).
+If the diode is considered ideal, it will behave as an open circuit and no current flows through the diode.

-The output waveform of a 1/2 wave rectifier will be as shown in the diagram below.
+The output waveform of a half wave rectifier is shown in the diagram below.